-Board Games Publishing
+Board Games Publisher book

-Now available (links at bottom of page).
+Buy now! (links at bottom of page).

 The book explains the whole workflow of board game publishing, from reviewing designer prototypes to the finished games on the retailer’s shelves.
 Anyone interested in starting a game publishing business or in finding a job in the boardgame industry should find answers to their questions.